Skip to content

 VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension

-VIRO embeds lightweight operator-level verification mechanisms (CLIP uncertainty verification + spatial logic verification) into a neuro-symbolic REC pipeline, enabling each reasoning step to self-verify and terminate early when no target exists.
-Under a zero-shot setting, it achieves 61.1% balanced accuracy, substantially outperforming compositional reasoning baselines, while maintaining a program failure rate below 0.3% and efficient inference speed.
+VIRO embeds a lightweight operator-level verification mechanism (CLIP uncertainty verification + spatial logic verification) into a neuro-symbolic REC pipeline.
+This enables each reasoning step to self-verify and terminate early when no target is present.
+In zero-shot settings, it significantly outperforms compositional reasoning baselines with a balanced accuracy of 61.1%, while maintaining a program failure rate below 0.3% and high inference efficiency.